jdboisvert/quotes-service/README.md

         -   404: Quote does not exist
         -   500: Error getting quote

--   Update details of a server connection
+-   Update details of a quote connection

     -   Method: PUT
     -   URL: /api/quote/update/{id}
-    -   {id}: The id of the server in question
+    -   {id}: The id of the quote in question
     -   Parameters:
         -   quote: Quote in quection (ex: 'Live life')(required if author_name not given)
         -   author_name: Person who the quote belongs to (ex: 'Morgan Freeman') (required if quote not given)